Sarkari Mehmaan: Plot

 Police inspector Anand is very honest, he is known for his honesty, diligence and bravery.
-He single-handedly captures and arrests notorious smuggler and criminal Jack (Ranjeet), who is sentenced to several years of jail.
-Anand (Vinod Khanna) in disguise, also captures gangster Gul Khan (Amjad Khan), who is also sentenced to a long term in jail.
+He single-handedly captures and arrests notorious smuggler and criminal Jack, who is sentenced to several years of jail.
+Anand in disguise, also captures gangster Gul Khan, who is also sentenced to a long term in jail.
 Anand's wife Rekha is not very honest and trustworthy and has an affair with another man named Somesh.
 There are a lot of fights and arguments between husband and wife and Anand threatens to kill her.
 He starts following his wife hoping to catch her and Somesh red-handed.
 Shortly after that, Rekha and Somesh are found dead and Anand is arrested for their murder, though he has not killed them.
 To prove his innocence and to find the real murderers, he escapes from jail and surprisingly comes back face to face with his foes.
 Ultimately, he is proved innocent and the real murderer is arrested.